ThakshilaDamsak/IDKraftBin/README.md

 #
 <p align="center">
 <i>
-If you want the full experience of the userstyle install the original NeighborlyFedora's userstyle.
+If you want the full experience of this userstyle, install the original NeighborlyFedora's userstyle.
 </i>
  </p>
 <p align="center">